top of page

 When people think about science fiction, they think of aliens, physics-based, utopian science, which is strictly science fiction based solely on science.
 Still, there is soft science fiction, another model after speculative fiction.
 He describes his approach as sole social science fiction or a mix of social science fiction and science fiction.

-Today, individuals might define the future based on empirical evidence, their standard and perception of life, and expressed hopes and beliefs concerning the future.
-Thus, we can call it a definition of the future based on imposed limitations and characteristics emanating from human nature.
+Today, individuals might define the future based on empirical evidence, their standards and perceptions of life, and expressed hopes and beliefs concerning the future.
+Thus, we call it a definition of the future based on imposed limitations and characteristics emanating from human nature.

 Four Segments

-The book presents the speculative fiction method as an alternative to facilitate the definition of possible problems that may emerge and then formulate a creative tool and discussion environment to determine the consequences and possible solutions.
+The book introduces the speculative fiction approach as a means to identify potential issues and subsequently develop a creative framework and discourse setting to assess the implications and possible resolutions.
 Furthermore, speculative fiction explores how to define the so-called ‘epitome of the recent past’ beyond itself and what it will look like in the future.
 With this approach, a socioeconomic structure is assembled between two essential axes—horizontal “Resources” and vertical “Policy” (see Figure 1).

-The area (axes) between these two axes is the socio-economic structure in which the assets interacting with the two axes are located (see Figure 1).
+The region between these two axes represents the socio-economic framework within which the assets associated with both axes are situated (see Figure 1).

 Finally, the author divides the area between the axis into four segments with a theoretical approach by saying, “During the post-capitalist era, global economies will evolve into one of these four models: (1) Communism, (2) Socialism, (3) Rentism, or (4) Exterminism.”